 What is it Like Visiting Las Vegas in November?

-At times you will look around, enjoying the wonderful clear skies pleasant temps, and warming sun and think?
+At times you will look around, enjoying the wonderful clear skies pleasant temps, and warming sun, and think?
 This is supposed to be winter?
 At times in November Vegas can feel anything but winter.
-But as we said this a Mojave Desert winter, it’s a far cry from the deep snow and freezing temps of a Northern American Winter.
+But as we said this is a Mojave Desert winter, it’s a far cry from the deep snow and freezing temps of a Northern American Winter.

 However, the nights can be really cold.
 Temperatures can and do get right down to Freezing and while these are rare, temps right down to °40F (4°C) at nights are far more common and anyone who has only packed Shorts, Tees, and light Summer clothing is in for a shock!
 Especially if a dessert breeze picks up!

-While you can easily avoid these temp extremes by hiding indoors, which will be kept at a perfect 70°F (21°C) Year-round, It is still really important to pack a light jacket, cardigan or long trousers/jeans to keep off the cold.
+While you can easily avoid these temp extremes by hiding indoors, which will be kept at a perfect 70°F (21°C) Year-round, It is still really important to pack a light jacket, cardigan, or long trousers/jeans to keep off the cold.
 Essentially the main issue Wth Vegas in November is these large temperature swings, you can be laid out by the pool during the day and reduced to a shivering icicle by late evening!
 So pack accordingly with plenty of layers and options!

 One thing to note is many people Visit Las Vegas from Southern California, and at times the weather in Vegas can be less favorable.
 Autumn in the Golden State can be very pleasant and the Cool nights out in the desert can actually be pretty chilly in comparison!
 But for anyone from a more northern latitude will Find Vegas a pleasant break from the impending winter!